agriya/fpplatform/README.md

 ### Dispute

-Got a issue about buyer/seller, a great way to managing this is using our Dispute section added for managing dispute b/w users(buyer n seller)
+Got a issue about buyer/seller, a great way to managing this is using our Dispute section added for managing dispute b/w users(buyer n seller)

 ### Requests

-This is the improved feature of Fpplatform Suggestions.Users can clearly post what they exactly want.
+This is the improved feature of Fpplatform Suggestions.Users can clearly post what they exactly want.
 And users who can perform this action can easily add a job special for this request.

 ### Widget